Drafting a policy

 - This is a section within Good practices for university open-access policies.

 What an OA policy can achieve

 - In this guide, we present our understanding of good practices for university open-access policies.
 An effective OA policy can build support for OA, as an academic and social good, into standard university practice.

-- As we discuss below, we prefer a policy of the sort now in place at many universities that provides for automatic default rights retention in scholarly articles and a commitment to provide copies of articles for open distribution.
-Policies of this sort have many benefits: they allow authors to retain extremely broad use and reuse rights with a minimum of effort; they allow universities to help authors in openly distributing articles for maximum impact; they allow other researchers and the general public to obtain broader access to articles; all while preserving academic freedom, author choice, and consistency with copyright and other law.
+- As we discuss below, we recommend a policy that provides for automatic default rights retention in scholarly articles and a commitment to provide copies of articles for open distribution.
+Policies of this sort have many benefits: they allow authors to retain extremely broad use and reuse rights with a minimum of effort; they allow universities to help authors in openly distributing articles for maximum impact; they allow other researchers and the general public to obtain broader access to articles; and they support these benefits without the need to negotiate with publishers and while preserving academic freedom, author choice, and consistency with copyright law.

 - Although we find this kind of policy preferable, alternative sorts of policies can also be effective, and we discuss them as well.
-Other kinds of policies we find counterproductive, and recommend avoiding them.
+Some kinds of policies we find counterproductive, and we recommend avoiding them.

 Statement of goals of the policy

 - Many policies start with some statement of the policy goals.
 There is no "best practice" statement of the benefits of OA or the goals of promoting OA.
 But there are some mistakes to avoid.

 - Don't say that the purpose of the policy is "only", "solely", or "exclusively" to achieve one benefit of OA, or some particular list of benefits.
 Leave the door open to achieve all the benefits of OA, even if you are not ready to enumerate them all.